Christo Lamprecht betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Christo Lamprecht of South Africa plays his second shot on the first hole on Day One of the Nedbank Golf Challenge in honour of Gary Player 2026 at Gary Player CC on December 04, 2025 in Sun City, South Africa.
+(Luke Walker/Getty Images)

-Christo Lamprecht has not competed in the Sony Open in Hawaii in the last five years and will make his debut at Waialae Country Club Jan.
-15-18.
-The tournament offers a $9.1 million purse in Honolulu, Hawaii.
+Christo Lamprecht has not competed in the tournament in the last five years.
+He'll tee off at Waialae Country Club Jan.
+15-18 with his sights set on making his mark in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii

-- This is Lamprecht's first time competing in the Sony Open in Hawaii in the past five years.
+- This is Lamprecht's first time competing in the tournament in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.